Investigators search for person who sent mail bombs, motive

 The first crude bomb to be discovered was delivered Monday to the suburban New York compound of George Soros, a liberal billionaire and major contributor to Democratic causes.
 Soros has called Trump's presidency "dangerous."

-Similar packages addressed to Clinton and Obama were intercepted on their way to Clinton's New York home where she lives with former President Bill Clinton and to Washington, where Obama lives with his wife, Michelle.
+Similar packages addressed to Clinton and Obama were intercepted on their way to Clinton's New York home, where she lives with former President Bill Clinton, and to Washington, where Obama lives with his wife, Michelle Obama.
 The Secret Service said neither package reached its intended recipient.

-Others were sent to frequent Trump critics Waters, D-Calif., and former Obama Attorney General Eric Holder.
-His ended up at the Sunrise, Florida, office of Rep. Debbie Wasserman Schultz, who was listed as the return address.
+Other packages were sent to frequent Trump critics Waters, D-Calif., and former Obama Attorney General Eric Holder.
+His ended up at the Sunrise, Florida, office of Wasserman Schultz, who was listed as the return address.

 A police bomb squad removed the package addressed to Brennan on Wednesday from CNN's New York office, which was evacuated.